Volunteer Work, Animal Welfare

 Animals that are sick, injured and orphaned for a wide variety of reasons, most of which are directly or indirectly caused by human activity, are treated every day.
 Although many of the animals end up being released back into the wild, others need to remain in the center.
 Those animals that remain, help accomplish a mission by being a part of the education program that aims to create awareness and to teach people to respect nature and animals.

 As a volunteer, you should have a genuine desire to work hard and understand the animals’ situation, since you will be responsible for the welfare and day-to-day care of them.
-You will not only be involved in daily feeding and cleaning duties, but also in construction and maintenance work that aim to improve their living conditions.
+You will not only be involved in daily care and cleaning duties, but also in construction and maintenance work that aim to improve their living conditions.
 The rescue center also releases animals that are ready to be reintroduced to their natural habitat.
-Volunteers will support the release facilities, studying how, where, and when is the best time to return animals to their natural habits.

 The animals, especially the monkeys, love to play.
 Volunteers always have a lot of fun designing and creating toys for the animals to play with.
 This helps the animals overcome the traumatic experiences that they had in the past and reminds the staff and volunteers how lucky they are to have a center for these precious animals.